Phase I Study of Avelumab in Combination With AXL Inhibitor AVB-S6-500 in Patients With Advanced Urothelial Carcinoma

 - Patients with untreated or symptomatic central nervous metastases will be excluded.
-Appropriately treated CNS metastases with either surgery or radiation therapy are permitted to participate in the study 4 weeks after completion of radiation/surgery and if follow up brain imaging after CNS directed therapy demonstrates stability or improvement in brain metastases.
+Patients appropriately treated with either surgery and/or radiation therapy will be eligible to participate in the study 4 weeks after completion of radiation/surgery and if follow up brain imaging after CNS directed therapy demonstrates stability or improvement in brain metastases.

-- Active second malignancy or previous history of malignant disease (other than urothelial carcinoma) diagnosed within the last 3 years, with the exclusion of basal or squamous cell carcinoma of the skin, cervical carcinoma in situ and prostate adenocarcinoma with Gleason score ≤7, pT2b.
+- Active second malignancy or previous history of malignant disease (other than urothelial carcinoma) diagnosed within the last 3 years, with the exclusion of basal or squamous cell carcinoma of the skin, cervical carcinoma in situ and pT2 prostate adenocarcinoma with Gleason score ≤7 (with no dominant pattern 4).

 - Prior organ transplantation, including allogenic stem-cell transplantation.

 - Known history of HBV infection (including acute and chronic infection) and untreated hepatitis C. Patients with treated HCV infection will be eligible.

 - Known hypersensitivity to monoclonal antibody or any biologic drug, history of anaphylaxis, or uncontrolled asthma.

 - Persisting toxicity related to prior therapy that was > grade 1 according to NCI-CTCAE v4; grade ≤2 sensory neuropathy is allowed.